Compulsory Acquisition

 - As noted at paragraph 3.6(f) above, the acquisition notice must be accompanied by an instrument of transfer for the outstanding securities.
 Whether the outstanding security holder returns the completed documents within the 15 working day deadline or not makes little difference to the outcome beyond timing:

-- If they are returned, the dominant owner has 5 working days to send the outstanding security holder the Specified Consideration or, if rule 56A applies, the consideration payable under that rule.
+- If they are returned, the dominant owner has 5 working days to send the outstanding security holder the Specified Consideration or, where there are alternative consideration options, the consideration payable under rule 56A.

 - If they are not returned, and the acquisition notice provides for a compulsory purchase by the dominant owner, the dominant owner must, within 5 working days of the expiry of the timeframe for returning the completed documents: